Arguments and Positions

 Germany is falling behind

-The British Prime Minister Boris Johnson wants to reduce corporate taxation to 12.5 percent.
-The US has implemented the largest tax reform of the last 30 years.
+In 2018, the US implemented the largest tax reform of the last 30 years.
 Now, the business tax rate is reduced from 35 to 21 percent, and there is an immediate deduction of investment.
-Licensing fees from cross-border digital services benefit from preferential taxation (ca. 13 percent); moreover, a special tax is charged on license and service payments from large US corporations to foreign parent companies.
-In consequence, the investment location Germany is left at a disadvantage.
+Licensing fees from crossborder digital services benefit from lower taxation (ca. 13 percent).
+Moreover, a special tax is charged on license and service payments from large US corporations to foreign parent companies.
+In consequence, the investment location Germany is increasingly left at a disadvantage.

-Internationally operating companies in Germany pay a disproportionately high share of their earnings taxes in this country: According to a chemical industry survey, some businesses realise only around 20 percent of their sales in Germany, while this is where 50 to 60 percent of their worldwide earnings taxes become due.
-Add to this the wages and salaries tax (Lohnsteuer) and the employer’s contributions to social insurance.
+Internationally operating companies in Germany pay a disproportionately high share of their earnings taxes in this country: According to a VCI survey, some businesses realise only around 20 percent of their sales in Germany, while this is where up to 60 percent of their worldwide earnings taxes become due.
+Add to this further tax payments because of energy taxation or real estate tax.
+There are also positive direct revenue effects such as the wages and salaries tax (Lohnsteuer) and the employer’s contributions to social insurance.

 Burdens on companies have risen